New cinema and contemporary art

 The ‘Rencontres Internationales’ reflects specificities and convergences of artistic practices between new cinema and contemporary art, explores emerging media art practices and their critical purposes, and makes possible a necessary time when points of view meet and are exchanged.

 The event aims at presenting works to a broad audience, at creating circulations between different art practices and between different audiences, as well as creating new exchanges between artists, filmmakers and professionals.

 It seeks to contribute to a reflection on our contemporary culture of image via a compelling program opened to everyone.

-NeMe will be participating in this event as an international auditor.
+A member of NeMe participated in this event as an international auditor.